vEnhance/1802/src/cross.typ

 The cross product is the last major linear algebra tool we'll need to introduce (together with determinants and the dot product).
 Like the dot product, the cross product also has two definitions, one algebraic and one geometric.

+However, unlike the dot product, the cross product is really stilted and unnatural, and not used as much.
+(More on that in @sec-cross-sucks.)
+I'll try to keep this section brief.

 == [TEXT] The two definitions of the cross product

 This definition is terrible, so bear with me.
-See the extended digression in @sec-cross-sucks for more on that.

 #definition[
   Suppose $bf(v) = vec(a_1, a_2, a_3)$ and $bf(w) = vec(b_1, b_2, b_3)$ are two vectors in $RR^n$.